oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Horizontal-scaling/Auto-scaling.md

 Events:           <none>
 ```

 Now restart the load generator program.
-Note that you may need to edit the script to reduce the sleep time from 0.175 to a lower value if the load generated is not high enough to trigger an autoscale operation, but don't set it to high !
+Note that you may need to change the sleep time from 0.1 to a different value if the load generated is not high enough to trigger an autoscale operation, but don't set it to low !

 - In a terminal window (substitute the IP address for the one for your cluster)
-  -  `bash generate-load.sh 132.145.253.186`
+  -  `bash generate-load.sh 132.145.253.186 0.1`

 ```
-Itertation 1
+[...]Itertation 1
-[]Itertation 2
+[...]Itertation 2
 ...
 ```

+- Stop the load generator with Control-C after a bit

 Allow a short time for the load to be recorded, then look at the load on the pods (you may have to adjust the request frequency in the script if the load does not increase enough to trigger autoscaling
 - In a terminal window type